Syllabus: CHM 594: Modeling Instruction in Chemistry II

-Course learning objectives and content: In the first chemistry workshop, you were introduced to principles of modeling instruction, then learned how organizing a chemistry course around a series of particle models of increasing complexity could make the experience more coherent to students.
-You were given tested instructional materials for the nine units that we consider the core of a high school or post-secondary introductory chemistry course, and you worked through the activities alternately in roles of student or teacher.
+In the first chemistry workshop, you were introduced to principles of modeling instruction in general, then learned how organizing a chemistry course around a series of particle models of increasing complexity could make the experience more coherent to students.
+You were given tested instructional materials for the nine units that we consider the core of a 1st year chemistry course, and you worked through the activities alternately in roles of student or teacher.
 You practiced Socratic questioning techniques necessary to promote meaningful classroom discourse.
-You studied articles in chemistry education research on students’ naēve conceptions.

-In the second workshop, you will be given the opportunity to debrief your efforts to implement a modeling approach in your chemistry classes; you will then explore draft materials for units that address the following topics/concepts:
+In this second workshop, you will be given the opportunity to debrief your efforts to implement a modeling approach in your chemistry classes; you will then explore materials for units that address the following topics/concepts:

 Unit 10 – Models of the atom